Aswinsaipalakonda/Home-Tutions/README.md

 # 🏠 Home Tuition Website

 A fully responsive and modern website for home tuition services, built using **HTML**, **CSS**, and **JavaScript**.
-This project aims to showcase tuition services, tutor profiles, class schedules, contact forms, and more in a clean and user-friendly layout.
+This project aims to showcase tuition services, tutor profiles, class schedules, contact forms, and more in a sleek, clean and user-friendly layout.

 ---